Killing of Edmund Perry: Reaction

 At the time of his death, Perry was a recent graduate of Phillips Exeter Academy in Exeter, New Hampshire, one of the most prestigious preparatory schools in the United States.
 The revelation of this fact led to significant press coverage, much of it unfavorable to the police.
 The front-page headline of the New York Post the next day was "COP KILLS HARLEM HONOR STUDENT".
 The Village Voice suggested that Perry was shot because he was "too black for his own good", and The New York Times wrote that "...the death of Edmund Perry raises painfully troubling questions".

-However, 2 witnesses backed up Van Houten's version of events, and the media firestorm was short-lived.
+However, two witnesses backed up Van Houten's version of events, and the media frenzy was short-lived.
 Van Houten was cleared of any culpability in the shooting.
 Jonah Perry, an alumnus of the Westminster School in Simsbury, Connecticut, was later put on trial for assaulting Van Houten.
 He was found not guilty.
 The NYPD settled a wrongful death claim for $75,000 in 1989.
 Veronica Perry, the mother of both boys and their sister Nicol, died in the city six years later on October 22, 1991, of a heart attack aged 44.

 In popular culture

 Perry's experiences at Exeter and the circumstances surrounding his death formed the basis of the best-selling 1987 book Best Intentions: The Education and Killing of Edmund Perry, written by Robert Sam Anson.

 On January 6, 1992, NBC aired the TV movie Murder Without Motive: The Edmund Perry Story, directed by Kevin Hooks.
 Perry was portrayed by Curtis McClarin.

-Spike Lee's movie Do the Right Thing is dedicated to Edmund Perry, among others.
+Spike Lee's movie Do the Right Thing is dedicated to the family of Edmund Perry, among others.

-The first-season episode of Law & Order, "Poison Ivy" was inspired by Perry.

-Various Michael Jackson biographers have concluded his 1987 song "Bad" and its music video were inspired by Edmund Perry.
-In the music video Michael's character is peer-pressured by his friends when he returns home from his honors high school and rebuffs his bullies by singing the song.
-This reflects the main lyrical theme of anti-bullying and standing up for oneself.
+The incident served as inspiration for the music video to Michael Jackson's 1987 hit record Bad.

 Adrienne Rich's poem Yom Kippur 1984 contains a line about the killing of Edmund Perry: "young scholar shot at the university gates on a summer evening walk, his prizes and studies nothing, nothing availing his Blackness."